 Students are expected to be prepared in advance before the class sessions.
-Being prepared includes the following: no cell phones in class, attend all classes, be on time to class, participate in the class activities, ask questions, bring appropriate materials to class (e.g. notebook, writing utensils, handouts) having read texted materials (e.g. textbooks, lectures & outlines), use class time effectively and efficiently.
+Being prepared includes the following: no cell phones in class, attending all classes, being on time for classes, participating in the class activities, asking questions, bringing appropriate materials to classes (e.g. notebook, writing utensils, handouts), having read texted materials (e.g. textbooks, lectures & outlines), using class time effectively and efficiently.